 Traffic Engineering Study for the Intersection of S. 51st Street and W. Drexel Avenue

 At the request of the City of Franklin, the Southeastern Wisconsin Regional Planning Commission conducted a traffic engineering study for the intersection of S. 51st Street and W. Drexel Avenue to address congestion issues (excessive vehicle delay and queuing) at the intersection, particularly during student arrival and departure times for the Franklin High School.
-The study involves analyzing the operation of the existing all-way stop signs at the intersection and identifying and evaluating potential improvements to the operation of the intersection, such as enhancing the existing all-way stop signs with additional lanes, replacing the stop signs with traffic signals, or constructing a roundabout.
+The study involved analyzing the operation of the existing all-way stop signs at the intersection and identifying and evaluating potential improvements to the operation of the intersection, such as enhancing the existing all-way stop signs with additional lanes, replacing the stop signs with traffic signals, or constructing a roundabout.

 A final report was prepared that documents:

-- Inventories of the existing conditions and physical characteristics of the intersection, existing land uses and features adjacent to the intersection, existing physical characteristics of the intersection, such as lane, shoulder, and right-of-way widths; current volumes entering the intersection (including bicycle and pedestrian volumes and truck/bus volumes), current vehicle turning movements within the intersection, and vehicle crashes (including crashes involving pedestrians, bicyclists, and school buses)
+- Inventories of the existing conditions and physical characteristics of the intersection; existing land uses and features adjacent to the intersection; existing physical characteristics of the intersection, such as lane, shoulder, and right-of-way widths; current volumes entering the intersection (including bicycle and pedestrian volumes and truck/bus volumes); current vehicle turning movements within the intersection; and vehicle crashes (including crashes involving pedestrians, bicyclists, and school buses).